 Athletes should always listen to how their body responds to the activity they engage in, and if they do have problems, they should adjust to them.
 “Just don’t push through them,” advises Dr. Warren.
 “It works the same way with a rehab program – if something bothers you, shorten the duration, change the angle, or give it up entirely.
 There are many different ways to do these exercises.
 A good trainer or therapist will help make those adjustments.”

 Other members of the HSS staff serve as team physicians for many college and professional teams, including the New York Mets, Knicks, Nets, Liberty, Red Bulls, and others.
 Along with Dr. Warren, these specialists have a vast experience in treating high performance athletes and readily pass this knowledge on to residents, fellows and other members of the HSS staff.
-Members of the Hospital for Special Surgery Sports Medicine and Shoulder Service maintain a high standard in education, research and, most importantly, the highest standards in quality patient care.
+Members of the Hospital for Special Surgery Sports Medicine Service maintain a high standard in education, research and, most importantly, the highest standards in quality patient care.

 Interview and summary by Mike Elvin